-2020 LTIP Award Payout
+2021 LTIP Award Payout

-The 2020 LTIP award payout was determined following the completion of the Company's 2022 fiscal year.
-The performance metrics for the 2020 LTIP award were adjusted earnings per share and adjusted free cash flow, each evaluated independently and equally weighted.
+The 2021 LTIP award payout was determined following the completion of the Company's 2023 fiscal year.
+The performance metrics for the 2021 LTIP award were adjusted earnings per share and adjusted free cash flow, each evaluated independently and equally weighted.
 The final payout was subject to modification based on RTSR.
+Performance targets and actual results for the completed performance period for the 2021 LTIP award are set out below.
+RPUs earned under the 2021 LTIP are considered vested and are settled in shares of class A common stock.